 - Compact color video monitor with anti-reflective screen (3.5 inches)

-- 6 single use STATs for patients from preterm to morbidly obese
+- 6 single-use STATs for patients from preterm to large adult

 - Integrated, rechargeable lithium battery